60pportunities/documentacao/docs/resumo_github_actions.md

         run: echo "Running on self-hosted runner"
 ```
 5.3.
 Commit and Push this file to trigger the workflow.
 5.4.
 Monitor the Workflow: Go to the Actions tab and check if the workflow triggers.
-You might see a “waiting for runner” status if the runner cannot connect.
+You might see a "waiting for runner" status if the runner cannot connect.
 Troubleshooting Network and Connectivity Issues
 Ensure Ports are Open: For a self-hosted runner to communicate with GitHub, ensure it can access Port 443 for HTTPS.
-Review Network Requirements: Ensure any firewall settings allow the runner to communicate back to GitHub’s servers.
+Review Network Requirements: Ensure any firewall settings allow the runner to communicate back to GitHub's servers.
 If connectivity issues persist, consider testing on a local machine or cloud provider with appropriate permissions.
 Summary
 This walkthrough introduced you to the basics of setting up a self-hosted GitHub Actions runner.
 This method, while possible in Codespaces, may encounter network or dependency issues, and is generally easier to test on a local or cloud-hosted environment.